yast/yast-installation/doc/control-file.md

 ### Partitioning

 > **Note:** this section describes the format implemented by yast2-storage
-> and usually referred as "legacy format" by yast2-storage-ng.
+> and is usually referred to as "legacy format" by yast2-storage-ng.
 Products using
 > yast2-storage-ng also support a more powerful and flexible specification for
 > the `<partitioning>` section.
 That new format is currently documented [in this
 > file](https://github.com/yast/yast-storage-ng/blob/master/doc/old_and_new_proposal.md).

-*proposal_settings_editable* (boolean, default _true_) is specifies if the user should be able to change the configuration of the storage proposal in the
+*proposal_settings_editable* (boolean, default _true_) specifies if the user should be able to change the configuration of the storage proposal in the
 installer: What filesystem to use for the root partition, if there should be a separate /home partition, if LVM or encryption should be used.
 For some